agarDev/PointAndTableGenerationEllipticCryptographyCurve/README.md

-# PointAndTableGenerationEllipticCryptographyCurve
+## Point and Table Generation for Elliptic Cryptographic Curve

-This small utility generates point and shows the table with high precision for the given parameters
+####This small utility generates point and shows the table with high precision for the given parameters